wds4/tribal-tapestry/essays/bookJustification/overview.md

 - objective reality (any discussion of objective reality is patronizing)
 - the Prime Directive (huh?)

+# Novel

+The hypotheses of the CTTH is nowhere to be found within the neuroscience literature, for reasons outlined above (hypothesis 15).
+I challenge anyone to show me textbook, published papers, presentations, anything that articulates any of the above set of hypotheses in a substantive way.
+I would guess that linguists like Noam Chomsky would probably appreciated the problem of SLC, but I doubt they've ever even articulated hypothesis #1.

+## 1. memory formation

+Existing models of memory formation, e.g. models of long term potentiation, the role of the hippocampus, etc, do not equal the tapestry hypothesis. they don't conflict, but they are not the same.

+## 2. cortical columns

+Models of cortical columns do not equal the tapestry hypothesis.
+Indeed: models of cortical columns focus on the nodal layer, whereas the tapestry model is focused on the topological layer.
+In other words, the CTTH is a nice *complement* to much of the existing literature!

+## 3. functional connectivity

+Models of functional connectivity do not equal the tapestry method.
+In particular, the CTTH's *principles of organization* such as the class thread principle are absent from existing literature on functional connectivity.
+I suspect the CTTH will be *complementary* to existing models of functional connectivity.

+## 4. Sleep

+Existing models of the purpose of sleep are inadequate.
+Ex: We can detect that memory consolidation happens, but what exactly is it that is happening?
+The CTTH proposes rearrangements of the topological encoding.
+This level of detail is missing from current understanding.
+The CTTH begins to tell us where to look.

+I conjecture:
+- non REM sleep is for optimizations of the topology of the concept graph
+- REM sleep is for readjustements of web-of-trust parameters and influence scores

 # Utility

 If the CTTH is substantive, novel, and true, then surely it will follow that it is useful.
 It's a friggin' model of knowledge representation in the brain.
 How could that not be useful?